Feyerabend/ABC80/README.md

 in those latter fields.
 It had color, better graphics, better BASIC and more variations.*

-*On the other hand segments which could also have gained from the success of ABC80, such as schools, graphic, gaming and sound technology etc. were left behind.
+*On the other hand segments which could also have gained from the success of ABC80, such as schools, graphic, gaming or sound technology etc. were left behind.
-Instead schools were completely misled by investing in failed projects like this as COMPIS.
+Instead schools were completely misled by investing in failed projects such as "COMPIS".
 But that is another story...*

 ## The code